aaronbieber/coaching-blog/content/posts/focus-on-these-six-things.md

 getting closer to the work so that I can help out in a more hands-on way when needed.

-On the positive side, I’m very good at applying coaching methods to guide folks toward their own answers, I’m allergic to micromanagement, and I think I’m a better than OK writer.
+On the positive side, I'm very good at applying coaching methods to guide folks toward their own answers, I'm allergic to micromanagement, and I think I'm a better than OK writer.

-Keep in mind that these principles are “north star” goals, and are also situational.
-While everyone would wish to have their scores steadily creep upward until they’re all 10s, it’s more likely that they’ll fluctuate.
+Keep in mind that these principles are "north star" goals, and are also situational.
+While everyone would wish to have their scores steadily creep upward until they're all 10s, it's more likely that they'll fluctuate.
 Your work environment, your area(s) of focus, and feedback you get from others all factor in.

-For those reasons, check in with yourself regularly and think about how you’re doing in each area.
+For those reasons, check in with yourself regularly and think about how you're doing in each area.
 Are you making the progress that you want to, in the areas that are most important for right now?

 If you want my help to remind you to check in, [subscribe to my